turingschool/curriculum/source/projects/jungle_beat/iteration_1.md

 # Iteration 1 - Append, All and Count

 Great!
 We have nodes.
-Next step is to create the `LinkedList` class.

-We are also going to build the `append`, `to_string` and `count` methods. `append` will add nodes to the end of the list, `to_string` will return the data of the linked list in order, and `count` will return the number of nodes in the list.
+In this iteration we'll create the `LinkedList` class and start filling in its basic functionality.

+We'll be adding the following methods:

+1. `append` - adds a new piece of data (data can really be anything) to the list
+2. `count` - tells us how many things are in the list
+3. `to_string` - generates a string of all the elements in the list, separated by spaces

 Expected behavior: